SCHOOL TOUR: PORTUGUESE WAY FROM TUI

 Arrival in Tui

-On this first day of arrival in Tui, the place from which your journey will begin, students will begin to share the first group experiences.
-There will be a small welcome meeting in which the teachers and/or monitors will explain to the students how the dynamic of the trip will be throughout the week.
-During this meeting, credentials and gifts commemorating the experience will also be handed out.
+On this first day of arrival in Tui, the place from which your journey will begin, students will start to share their first group experiences.
+There will be a small welcome meeting where the teachers and/or monitors will explain to the students how the dynamic of the trip will be throughout the week.
+During this meeting, the credentials and commemorative gifts of the experience will also be given.
+It is the perfect moment to inform the students about the route of the Way of Saint James from Tui in these school trips.

 After the meeting there will be time to make a short visit to Tui and tour its main points of heritage interest, before going to bed to rest and start with strength the first stage the next day.